 to produce the following text “4 Apples and 5 Pears”

-If you’d like to combine lots of values, the JOIN function is also useful.
+If you’d like to combine lots of values in a Google Sheet, the JOIN function is also useful.
 You specify what character you’d like to add between the values, and the cell values you’d like to join.

 In the example below the formula:

 2. How to return the first or last value in a Google Sheet using the INDEX function

 Spreadsheets are much easier to work with when you have a fixed data set.
 However, if you’re adding new data at regular intervals, perhaps a new row every week, there’s often some maintenance required to keep your functions working.

 For example, imagine you always want to calculate the change between the bottom cell in your spreadsheet with the previous value.
 This is surprisingly difficult to do if you want the result to be calculated in a fixed cell every time.
 There’s no LAST() function.

 However, there is a solution; the INDEX function.
 In Google Sheets, the formula INDEX() allows you to return the value of a cell by specifying which row and column to look at in the specified array.

 =INDEX(A:A,1,1) for example will always return the first cell in column A.